-(1) Amounts shown based on aggregate amounts outstanding for the periods presented.
+(1) Fair values shown based on aggregate amounts outstanding for the periods presented.

-During 2014 and 2013, there were no transfers of financial assets or liabilities in or out of Level 1, Level 2 or Level 3 of the fair value hierarchy.
+During 2015 and 2014, there were no transfers of financial assets or liabilities in or out of Level 1, Level 2 or Level 3 of the fair value hierarchy.